library(idiolect)

 of posterior probabilities assuming a range of prior probabilities.
 This

-can be done with the posterior()
+can be done with the posterior() function by inserting as

 input the value of the